 To successfully file a diminished value claim, you must prove that the accident caused your vehicle to lose value.
 This can be done by obtaining a professional appraisal of your vehicle’s value before and after the accident.
 The appraiser will consider the vehicle’s make, model, age, mileage, and condition to determine its pre- and post-accident value.

-If you’re able to prove that your vehicle has lost value because of the accident, you may be able to recover the difference from the at-fault driver’s insurance company.
+If you can prove that your vehicle has lost value because of the accident, you may recover the difference from the at-fault driver’s insurance company.
 Simply put, if your car is worth $10,000 before the accident and $9,000 after the accident, you may be able to file a diminished value claim for the $1,000 difference.